Personal Online Banking (CeB) Access Agreement

 Bill Pay Service

 Using the Service

 By furnishing us with the names of payees/merchants, you authorize us to follow the payment instructions to these payee/merchants that you provide us through Bill Pay.
 When we receive a payment instruction (for the current or a future date), we will remit funds to the payee on your behalf from the funds in your selected checking account.
-When receives a payment instruction, you authorize it to charge your checking account and remit funds on your behalf so that the funds arrive as close to the business day designated by you as reasonably possible.
+You authorize us to charge your checking account and remit funds on your behalf so that the funds arrive as close to the business day designated by you as reasonably possible.
 While it is anticipated that most transactions will be completed on the exact day designated, it is understood that due to circumstances beyond the control of John Marshall Bank, particularly delays in handling and posting payments slow-responding companies or financial institutions, some transactions may take a day or even a few days longer.

-For this reason, it is recommended that all payments transfers be scheduled to at least (7) seven business days before the actual due date, not the late date.
-If you properly follow the procedures described herein and fails to deliver payment on the scheduled payment date, will bear the responsibility for late charges ($50.00 maximum).
+For this reason, it is recommended that all payments transfers be scheduled to at least (7) seven business days before the actual due date.
 In any other event, including, but not limited to, choosing a payment date less than (7) seven days prior to the actual due date, the risk of incurring and the responsibility for paying any and all charges or penalties shall be borne by you.